dylan-lang/slot-visitor/README.txt

 The 'collection-recursive' [code] adjective shown in the macro syntax adds a default behavior for collections that are not included as 'CLASS' arguments to the macro.
-This behavior is to visit and apply the action function to every element of the collection; an appropriate 'setter' argument will be passed to the action function.
+This behavior is to visit and apply the action function to every element of the collection.
+If the collection is mutable, an appropriate 'setter' keyword argument will be passed to the action function.

+Note that strings are collections, so to prevent recursing into every character of a string, include '<string>' [code] as a 'CLASS' argument to the macro as shown in line [:2] of the example.

 [1]: The visitor function has the following signature: